-Full Time Employees are given 72 hours of Sick Time per year.
-For Part Time Employees, Sick Time will be pro-rated based on your FTE Status.
-Sick Time hours are allocated each year on July 1.
+Generally, Full-Time Employees are allocated 72 hours of Sick Time per year.

+For Part-Time Employees, Sick Time will be pro-rated based on your FTE Status.
+Sick Time hours are allocated each year on July 1st.
 For your first partial year worked, Sick Time will be prorated.